jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/outsider/Garuda.md

 Temperature: tropical
 Organization: solitary, pair, or aerie (3-6)
 Treasure: double (+1 shock composite longbow [+3 Str], other treasure)
-Description: Garudas are noble, birdlike creatures that inhabit rugged hills.
-While they remain detached from humanoid societies, they are impetuous and gallant, often serving as protectors of nearby communities.
-Most garudas stand around 6 feet tall with a wingspan of 15 feet and weigh approximately 150 pounds.
 Race:
 Class:
 MR: